Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikAnomalyAnalysis/README.md

 #### a.
 Authorize connections

-Once deployment is complete, authorize each connection.
+Once deployment is complete, authorize each connection like keyvault.

-1. Click the Custom Connector connection resource
+1. Click the connection resource
 2. Click edit API connection
 3. Click Authorize
 4. Sign in